logicor/blog.io/Baboutme.md

 - PhD of Physics
 - Direction : Electron-impact Molecule Experiment
 - Dropout for personal reason.
 - (I have to say it was a hard choice.
 Professor Xu invited me to his team after I contacted him.
 But when I got in touch with foreign scholars  and investigated the status of foreign research.
-I decided to go abroad and know more.
+I decided to go abroad and wanted to break through myself in scientific research.
 Thanks to Professor Xu for his understanding.)